 What I Like

-- These are great budget roller skates for beginners just starting inline skating.
+- These are great budget rollerblades for beginners just starting inline skating.
 The boot provides good ankle support and it has a low 80mm wheel that will keep you sturdy and upright.

 Rollerblade Macroblade – Best Fitness Rollerblades for Men & Intermediate Skaters